 As a school we have a Baby and Toddler group.
 The club just costs 50p and everyone is welcome.
 It is run by Ms L Cornish who works in our school Nursery.

-It is held on Friday between 9 and 10.30 am in The Early Years hall - no need to book just turn up at the main entrance and speak to the ladies in the office and they will show you where to go.
+It is held on a Monday from 2 - 3pm and Friday between 8.50 and 10.30 am in The Early Years hall - no need to book just turn up at the main entrance and speak to the ladies in the office and they will show you where to go.

 support for parents